 This applies to the Saffire Range

-Although there are many different types and brands of firewire cards in existence, only some of them are suitable for real-time audio streaming.
-The usability of any FireWire card is dependent on it's compatibility with the motherboard in use, the operating system installed and the drivers used in the Saffire range.
+Although there are many types and brands of FireWire cards in existence, only some of them are suitable for real-time audio streaming.
+The usability of any FireWire card is dependent on its compatibility with the motherboard in use, the operating system installed, and the drivers used in the Saffire range.

 Since there are so many combinations of cards, chipsets and motherboards it's unfortunately not possible for us to test them all, though there are a few known compatibilities/incompatibilities.